germs-lab/SOPs/manure_dna_extraction_96well.md

 8. Centrifuge at room temperature for 6 minutes at 4500 x g(RCF)(RCF).
 9. Remove and discard the Square Well Mat.
 Transfer the supernatant (~700µl) to a clean 1 ml Collection Plate.
     + use 8 channel 300µl multichannel pipetteman.
 Transfer 200µl at a time.
 Use wellevator for the last transfer.
     + The supernatant may still contain some soil particles.
+    + change pipette tips for each well. use 96 tips.
 10. Add 250 µl of Solution C2 and apply **Sealing Tape** to plate.
 Vortex for 5 seconds and incubate at 4ºC for 10 minutes.
 Centrifuge the plate at room temperature for 6 minutes at 4500 x g(RCF)(RCF).
 Remove and discard **Sealing Tape**.
     + use E1 Clip-tip 1250µl, program `Htp-repeat250µl`
     + this program will repeatly pipette 4X 250µl with a pre-dispense step.
+    + hover over the wells, do not touch. use 8 tips.
 11. Avoiding the pellet, transfer entire volume (~800µl) of supernatant to a new 1 ml Collection Plate.
     + use 8 channel 300µl multichannel pipetteman.
 Transfer 200µl at a time.
 Use wellevator for the last transfer.
+    + change tips for each well. use 96 tips.
 12. Apply **Sealing Tape** to plate.
 Centrifuge the plate again at room temperature for 6 minutes at 4500 x g(RCF)(RCF).
 Transfer entire volume (~750µl) of supernatant to another new 1 ml Collection Plate.
     + use 8 channel 300µl multichannel pipetteman.
 Transfer 200µl at a time.
 Use wellevator for the last transfer.
+    + change tips for each well. use 96 tips.
 13. Add 200 µl of Solution C3 and apply **Sealing Tape** to plate.
 Vortex for 5 seconds and incubate at 4ºC for 10 minutes.
 Centrifuge at room temperature for 6 minutes at 4500 x g(RCF).
 Remove and discard **Sealing Tape**.
     + use E1 Clip-tip 1250µl, program `Htp-repeat200µl`
     + this program will repeatly pipette 6X 200µl with a pre-dispense step.
+    + hover over the wells, do not touch. use 8 tips.
 14. Avoiding the pellet, transfer entire volume (~750µl) of supernatant to a new 1 ml Collection Plate.
     + use 8 channel 300µl multichannel pipetteman.
 Transfer 200µl at a time.
 Use wellevator for the last transfer.
+    + change tips for each well. use 96 tips.
 15. Apply **Sealing Tape** to plate.
 Centrifuge the plate again at room temperature for 6 minutes at 4500 x g(RCF).
 16. Transfer no more than 650 µl of supernatant to a 2 ml Collection Plate avoiding any residual pellet.
-    + use E1 Clip-tip 1250µl, program `Htp-650µl`
+    + use 8 channel 300µl multichannel pipetteman.
+Transfer 200µl at a time.
+Use wellevator for the last transfer.
+    + change tips for each well. use 96 tips.
 17. Add 650 µl of Solution C4 to each well of the plate.
     + use E1 Clip-tip 1250µl, program `Htp-650µl`
+    + hover over the wells, do not touch. use 8 tips.
+The same tips can be use for next step too.
 18. Add a second 650 µl of Solution C4 to each well of the plate.
     + use E1 Clip-tip 1250µl, program `Htp-650µl`
     + It is safe to stop the protocol at this step and store the samples covered with